3D domino tilings: irregular disks and connected components under flips: Introduction

-Similarly, the hypothesis in Theorem~\ref{thm:irregdisk-squrdisc} also cannot be relaxed.
-Indeed, consider the disks in the first row of Figure~\ref{fig:nonreg} and in Example~\ref{exm:diskz2} whose even domino groups are isomorphic to $\mathbb{Z} \oplus \mathbb{Z}$.
-Notice that these disks can be disconnected, by removing a unit square, into three connected components so that the largest component has size $|\D|-3$. $\diamond$ \end{remark}
+Disks that are irregular but not strongly irregular seem to be relatively rare.
+Indeed, the only family of disks for which we demonstrate this phenomenon is illustrated in the first row of Figure~\ref{fig:nonreg}.
+Notice that these disks can be disconnected into three connected components by removing a unit square, with the largest component having size $|\D|-3$.

 The text is divided as follows.
-In Section~\ref{sec:definitions} we briefly review the construction of the domino group (see \cite{Sal}).
-In Example~\ref{exm:diskz2} we show the existence of disks which are irregular but not strongly irregular by explicitly computing their domino groups.
+In Section~\ref{sec:definitions} we review the construction of the domino group (see \cite{Sal22}) and show in Example~\ref{exm:diskz2} the existence of disks which are irregular but not strongly irregular.
 The proof of Theorem~\ref{thm:sizecomp} is presented in Section~\ref{sec:proofthmcomp}.
-Section~\ref{sec:thinrec} is dedicated to the computation of the domino group of thin rectangles $[0,L] \times [0,2]$ with $L \geq 3$.
-We prove Theorems~\ref{thm:irregdisk-squrdisc}, ~\ref{thm:irregdisk-dominodisc} and~\ref{thm:dominodisc2} in Section~\ref{sec:proofthms123}.
-A rather technical result (Lemma~\ref{lem:ap}) concerning random walks on the free group $F_2$ is proved in Section~\ref{sec:comblemmas}, an appendix.
+We compute the domino group of thin rectangles $[0,L] \times [0,2]$ with $L \geq 3$ in Section~\ref{sec:thinrec}.
+Section~\ref{sec:proofthms123} is dedicated to the study of strongly irregular disks.

 The author thanks Nicolau Saldanha for providing insightful ideas, comments and suggestions.
-Acknowledgements are also given to Caroline Klivans, Robert Morris, Simon Griffiths and Yoshiharu Kohayakawa who carefully read the author's Master dissertation~\cite{marreiros}, which corresponds to part of this paper.
-The author thanks the referee for the careful reading.
+Acknowledgments are also given to Caroline Klivans, Robert Morris, Simon Griffiths and Yoshiharu Kohayakawa who carefully read the author's Master dissertation~\cite{Mar21}, which corresponds to part of this paper.
+The author thanks the referees for the thorough reading and helpful remarks that greatly improved this work.
 The support of CNPq, CAPES, FAPERJ and Projeto Arquimedes (PUC-Rio) are appreciated.